Wastewater reuse: which countries are leading the way?

 Based on available data, and considering annual volumes, China, Mexico and the United States are the countries that reuse the largest quantities, but the first two mentioned produce water of poor quality linked to an insufficient level of treatment.

-In terms of water reuse per capita, Qatar, Israel and Kuwait rank highest.
+When considering the quantity of water reused per capita, Qatar, Israel and Kuwait rank highest.
 Kuwait, Israel and Singapore rank first if the criterion considered concerns the percentage of water reused in relation to the total amount of water used.
 Finally, in terms of technological advances, California, Singapore and Japan are probably the most innovative countries.

 The Singapore reference